fenago/datascience-ml-next-level/Lab 01 - Python Overview/Lab_1.md

 -----------------------

-To handle all of the looping requirements in your script, Python supports two loops:

--   `for loop`
--   `while loop`

-Now, we are going to learn about `for loop` and
-`while loop`.

 ### for loop

 `for loop` iterates over each item of the sequence or any other iterable object and it